 In 2017, Whoopi Goldberg was named a Disney Legend for her contributions to the Walt Disney Company.

-In March 2019, Whoopi Goldberg revealed that she had been battling pneumonia and sepsis, causing her to take a leave of absence from *The View*.
+In March 2019, Whoopi Goldberg revealed that she had been battling pneumonia and sepsis, leading to a leave of absence from The View.

-In February 2020, Whoopi & Maya, a company that made medical cannabis products for women seeking relief from menstrual cramps, ceased operations.
+In February 2020, Whoopi & Maya, the company co-founded by Whoopi Goldberg that made medical cannabis products, announced it was ceasing operations.

-On January 24, 2021, Whoopi Goldberg appeared as a guest on the AmAIRican Grabbuddies marathon fundraising episode of "The George Lucas Talk Show", where she spoke of her time working on "Snow Buddies" and raised money for the ASPCA.
+On January 24, 2021, Whoopi Goldberg appeared with Tom Everett Scott as guests on 'The George Lucas Talk Show', speaking about her time working on 'Snow Buddies' and raising money for the ASPCA.

-On January 31, 2022, Whoopi Goldberg made controversial statements on *The View*, claiming the Holocaust was not about race.
-She apologized on Twitter and on *The Late Show with Stephen Colbert* that same day.
-She further apologized on air the following day and was suspended from *The View* for two weeks.
+On January 31, 2022, Whoopi Goldberg faced widespread criticism for stating on The View that the Holocaust was not about race but "about man's inhumanity to man."
+She apologized on Twitter later that day.
+She further drew criticism on The Late Show with Stephen Colbert that same day by stating that the Nazis' issue was with ethnicity, not race.

-After the 2022 Kansas abortion referendum, Whoopi Goldberg claimed that God would support abortion rights because he gave women freedom of choice.
+Following the 2022 Kansas abortion referendum, Whoopi Goldberg asserted that God would support abortion rights, citing the freedom of choice given to women.

-In 2023, Whoopi Goldberg appeared in a cameo role in the musical film "The Color Purple" playing a midwife and took supporting roles in the drama "Ezra".
+In 2023, Whoopi Goldberg appeared in a cameo role in the musical film 'The Color Purple' playing a midwife.
+She also took supporting roles in the drama 'Ezra'.

-On December 4, 2024, Whoopi Goldberg returned to the stage playing Miss Hannigan in the musical "Annie" at The Theater at Madison Square Garden.
+On December 4, 2024, Whoopi Goldberg returned to the stage playing Miss Hannigan in the musical 'Annie' as part of a limited engagement at The Theater at Madison Square Garden.

-On January 5, 2025, Whoopi Goldberg's limited engagement playing Miss Hannigan in the musical "Annie" at The Theater at Madison Square Garden came to an end.
+On January 5, 2025, Whoopi Goldberg's limited engagement playing Miss Hannigan in the musical 'Annie' at The Theater at Madison Square Garden comes to an end.

 Basketball is a team sport played on a rectangular court...